 The JTWROS Deed

 Real property which passes directly to heirs outside of probate by right of survivorship is not currently subject to being attached in a Medicaid Estate Recovery proceeding in North Carolina.
 An elder law attorney can thus retitle the real property containing the senior’s primary residence as “joint with the right of survivorship”, or JTWROS.
 A small percentage of the real property (frequently 1%) is sold to a beneficiary, such as a child (with the largest percentage ownership of the real property, frequently 99%, retained by the senior) so that the real property will now be owned jointly.
-Undivided real property owned jointly by a Medicaid applicant and a non-spouse third party is defined as “real property held by tenants-in-common” under the North Carolina Medicaid rules, and is not a countable asset when qualifying for Medicaid in North Carolina.
+Undivided real property owned jointly by a Medicaid applicant and a non-spouse third party may be treated in many North Carolina counties the same as “real property held by tenants-in-common” under the North Carolina Medicaid rules, which is not a countable asset when qualifying for Medicaid in North Carolina.

 Adding the “right of survivorship” to the deed re-characterizes the real property to make it similar to a jointly owned bank account with survivorship rights.
 The senior’s ownership percentage (99% for example) automatically transfers to the minority (1% for example) beneficiary (frequently the senior’s child/children) at his death, so that the beneficiaries now own 100%.
 This becomes an out-of-probate transfer directly to the senior’s beneficiaries.
 The home passes immediately to the senior’s beneficiary(ies) without Medicaid being able to use it to repay Medicaid costs.